decyphertek-io/decyphertek/docs/NtopNg.md

     $ sudo ntopng-config
     # Set to Https
     $ sudo systemctl stop ntopng
-    # This is temporary and isnt controlled by systemd
+    # This is temporary test and isnt controlled by systemd
     $ sudo ntopng --https=443 &
+    # Edit the configuration so that systemd controls config.
+    $ sudo vim /etc/ntopng/ntopng.conf

 References